kamirov/randamazon/README.md

 ## Known client bugs

 - There's an odd sideways bounce in the card whenever the country selector is opened
+- If the max price is < min price, no results are returned

 ## Known server bugs